 The aim of the Australian and New Zealand Society of the History of Medicine is to promote the academic study of the history of health sciences within the Australia-Pacific region.
 The Society was founded in 1986 and is incorporated in Victoria.
 Membership of the society is open to anyone with an interest in the history of medicine.

 The Society's biannual journal, Health & History, is a peer reviewed publication of original papers and research.
 There is also a quarterly newsletter and a major conference is held at exciting venues every two years.
-The next conference will be held in Auckland, New Zealand, 3-7 December 2019.
-Program and registration details can be found at the conference website.
+The next conference will be held in Newcastle, Australia, in 2021.
+A call for papers and program details will be forthcoming.

 About the Society